 Update Audio Drivers

 These are the most common fixes for this type of audio problem.
 Hopefully, one of them removed the crackling noises on your system.
-If you know of other solutions to this problem, not mentioned in our guide, please share them with us by leaving a comment in the section below.
+If you know of other solutions to this problem not mentioned in our guide, please share them with us by leaving a comment below.